Flowchart: what is it and why it is important in a project

 Once completed, the flowchart is ready to help the project manager and team to analyze, edit, and implement specific project plans and objectives.

-There are different types of flowcharts, each designed for different purposes: for example, high-level charts provide a general overview, while detailed charts can provide step-by-step instructions for specific tasks.
+There are different types of flowcharts, each designed for different purposes: for example, high-level charts provide a general overview, while most detailed charts can provide step-by-step instructions for specific tasks.

 Choosing the right chart template is crucial to ensure that the chart effectively serves its purpose, providing focus and guidance at all organisational levels.